GauravSrivastav575/initiate-mern-cli/README.md

 npm run dev
 ```

+Note: Tailwind CSS is preconfigured in the frontend.
+See tailwind.config.js and postcss.config.js in the frontend root.

 ### 4. Environment Variables

 - Copy `.env.example` to `.env` in both `backend` and `frontend/src` folders and adjust as needed.